-Introduced in 1884 by the London and South Western Railway (L&SWR), the ‘Road Van’ (as it latterly became known) was of the single-veranda variety of brake van with a set of double doors to allow the loading of parcels and other such lightweight goods.
+Introduced in 1884 by the former London and South Western Railway (L&SWR), the ‘Road Van’ (as it latterly became known) was of the single-veranda variety of brake van with a set of double doors to allow the loading of parcels and other such lightweight goods.
 Characterised by their timber body with external framework, almost five-hundred examples were constructed over two decades at Eastleigh Works.

 Predominantly used on local goods trains, they were able to accommodate smaller consignments at platform level that could easily be stowed with the guard.

 Classified as Diagram 1541 by the Southern Railway (SR) at the time of Grouping, the ‘Road Van’ could be seen throughout the network, including the Isle of Wight, with fourteen transferred from the mainland between 1925 and 1938.

 Many examples lasted well into the 1960s – latterly plying their trade in Departmental use – with four surviving into preservation.
 Of note is S54663 which was withdrawn in 1961 and became the Bluebell Railway’s first item of rolling stock, arriving in May’62.

 Kernow Model Rail Centre (KMRC) first announced the ‘Road Van’ in Sep’14 however delays by two previous suppliers (including the since dissolved DJModels) resulted in the decision to work directly with the factory of manufacture, resulting in an unavoidable delay accounting for the backlog of other projects.